Quenta-3D/pulseless_peristaltic_colloid_extruder/README.md

 This project aims to provide a cheap solution which everybody could use 3D print various colloids like clay / gell / lime plaster.

 Have fun!!

+## Environment
+The first CAD work has been done with Rhinoceros5.
+For modifications by other CAD users, .STEP files will be exported.